 - angels — human bodies, wings of birds

-- centaurs — the head, arms, and torso of a man and the body and legs of a horse
+- centaurs — the head, arms, and torso of a man and the body and legs of a horse.
+Symbolises the essential duality of humans.

 - devils — human plus goat